I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 Nevertheless, I am not sure if the human ear can actually hear a difference between 96 kHz and 192 kHz.

 What I really like on the Strut STR-MP3 is its small footprint.
 It packs really small and the MixPre-3 fits perfectly in it.
-I am also able to attach 2 Rode Newsshooter Kit transmitters to the front of the bag.
+I am also able to attach Rode Wireless Go* transmitters to the front of the bag.

 Unfortunately, the bag is only available in the US but it’s possible to get it shipped to Europe as well.
 The bag is really nice and looks in real much nicer than what you see on some websites.
 Initially, I was more leaning towards the K-Tek KSTGMIX Stingray MixPro Audio Bag* but then I decided that I wanted to have a big which is 100% tailored to the MixPre-3.

-To power the MixPre-3 I use 4 AA Panasonic eneloop pro batteries and a Anker PowerCore+ 20100 USB-C battery.
-As I like to be able to recharge my eneloop pro batteries I also got an EBL 40Min iQuick Smart USB Individual battery charger.
-The cable which connects the MixPre-3 with my Sennheiser MKE 600 is the Mogami GOLD STUDIO-03 XLR Microphone Cable.
+To power the MixPre-3 I use 4 AA Panasonic Eneloop pro* batteries and an Anker PowerCore+ 20100 USB-C battery*.
+As I like to be able to recharge my Eneloop pro batteries I also got an EBL 40Min iQuick Smart USB Individual* battery charger.
+The cable which connects the MixPre-3 with my Sennheiser MKE 600* is the Mogami GOLD STUDIO-03 XLR* Microphone Cable.

 The SLIK tripod is one of my favorite tripods as it packs small and can carry small and big cameras as well as microphones.
 I also use it at home on my desk with the MixPre-3 mounted on it.

-Here you can listen to an audio sample which I have recorded in Finland.
+Here you can listen to an audio sample that I have recorded in Finland.